-Price discrimination is the practice of charging different prices for the same product or service instead of selling it at a uniform price to all customers.
+Price discrimination is the practice of charging different prices for the same product or service to different customers instead of selling it at a uniform price to all of them.
 Monopolistic businesses widely use price discrimination to maximize their sales.
-Price discrimination has following types:

 Price discrimination allows a seller to divide consumers on the basis of their price elasticity of demand.
 By charging higher price to consumers having low price elasticity of demand and lower price to consumer having higher price elasticity of demand, the seller achieves total sales higher than what could be achieved with uniform price for all customers.